shiddiki/Save-The-Ball/README.md

 # Save-The-Ball
-First attempt in XNA framework
+a simple game.
+My first attempt in XNA framework.